-- Strip connecting wires insulation by delicately scraping with a razor blade, fine sand paper or steel wool.
+- 1. It is recommended that a 4-lead measurement scheme is used with this sensor by attaching four connecting wires to the two sensor leads.
+See figure to determine sensor lead polarity. - Strip connecting wires' insulation by delicately scraping with a razor blade, fine sandpaper, or steel wool.
 Phosphor-bronze or Manganin wire, in sizes 32 or 36 AWG, is commonly used as the connecting lead wire.
-These wires have low thermal conductivity which help minimize the heat flow through the leads.
-Typical wire insulation is Formvar[TM] or polyimide (Formvar[TM] insulation has better mechanical properties such as abrasion resistance and flexibility.
-Polyimide insulation has better resistance to chemical solvents and burnout). - 3.
-Prepare the connecting wire ends with a RMA (rosin mildly active) soldering flux, tin them with a minimal amount of 60% Sn 40% Pb solder.
-Use a low wattage soldering iron which will not exceed 200 °C. - 4.
-Clean off residual flux with rosin residue remover.
-The sensor lead can be prepared in an identical manner. - 5.
+These wires have low thermal conductivity, which help minimize the heat flow through the leads.
+Typical wire insulation is Polyvinal Formal (FormvarTM) or Polyimide (ML).
+FormvarTM insulation has better mechanical properties such as abrasion resistance and flexibility.
+Polyimide insulation has better resistance to chemical solvents and burnout.

+- 3. Prepare the connecting wire ends with a RMA (rosin mildly active) soldering flux, tin them with a minimal amount of 60% Sn 40% Pb solder.
+Use a low wattage soldering iron that will not exceed 200 °C. Clean off residual flux with a rosin residue remover. - 4.
+The sensor leads can be prepared in a similar manner.
+NOTE: Since package temperature cannot exceed 420 K (147 °C), thermal protection of the sensor package will be required.
+A heat sink clip should be applied between the adapter and the end of the sensor leads. - 5.
 Attach one sensor lead with two of the connector wires and apply the soldering iron above the joint area until the solders melt, then remove the iron immediately.
 Repeat for the other set of connector wires and the other sensor lead. - 6.
 Avoid putting stress on the device leads and leave enough slack to allow for the thermal contractions that occur during cooling which could fracture a solder joint or lead.
+This can be achieved with heat shrink tubing.